xc-lab/PointExplainer/README.md

 Deep neural networks have shown potential in analyzing digitized hand-drawn signals for diagnosing Parkinson's disease.
 However, the lack of interpretability in most existing methods poses a challenge to building user trust.
 We propose an explainable diagnosis framework, named *PointExplainer*, for providing personalized predictions suitable for human reasoning. *PointExplainer* assigns importance values to hand-drawn segments, reflecting their relative contribution to the model's decision.
 We also verify model behavior consistency to address the issue of faithfulness.

-In this repository, we release code for testing *PointExplainer* and provide a simple demo showing the personalized inference.
+In this repository, we release code for training *PointExplainer* and provide a simple demo showing the personalized inference.

 ## Installation
 The code requires `python=3.8`, as well as `pytorch=2.2.1` and `torchvision=0.17.1`.
 Please follow the instructions [here](https://pytorch.org/get-started/locally/) to to install both PyTorch and TorchVision dependencies.
 Installing both PyTorch and TorchVision with CUDA support is strongly recommended.